volumio/docs/docs/00_User_Manual/00_Quick_Start_Guide.md

 * The helper sixth screen : Don't forget to donate !
 It will help Volumio to be improved !
 <img src="helper-sixth-screen.png" width="624">

+* Once it is done, you should have a working system,ready to play music!
+Let's discover it !